Shetland Standby Project

 Do you have any questions?

-If you have any questions about our battery energy storage system in development in Lerwick, Shetland please contact our project management team via email: ukprojects@zenobe.com
+If you have any questions about the Shetland Standby Project please contact our project management team via email: ukprojects@zenobe.com

 If you cannot find the document you are looking for, get in touch with our project development team by emailing ukprojects@zenobe.com